Continuing our Plop.js journey from the last blog. Be sure to go back and read the previous installment in this series.

 Understanding the Components of plopfile.js

-- The “description” as the name suggests, describes the purpose of the generator.
+- The “description,” as the name suggests, describes the purpose of the generator.

 Creating Our First Template

-Before diving into the template creation, let’s first understand the concept of “actions” inside “setGenerator”.
-After all, this is where the real magic happens!
+Before creating a template, understand the concept of actions inside “setGenerator.”
+After all, this is where the real magic happens.
+Let’s write a generator to create a new component.

 plop.setGenerator("component", { description: "Create a new React component", prompts: [ { type: "input", name: "name", message: "What is this component’s name?", }, ], actions: [ { type: "add", path: "src/components/{{pascalCase name}}/{{pascalCase name}}.tsx", templateFile: "plop-template/component.hbs", }, ], });